sureshkumar-devops/demo-repo/Readme.md

 # Demo Project
-Git is awesomegit statusgit status!
+Git is awe some git